Line of Duty the police corruption drama and one of the best TV shows of the last decade is currently airing its thrilling fifth series.

 He also hinted that we could look to an old character from series two, DCS Lester Hargreaves, who popped up again in the final episode of series four, saying: "His name begins with 'H' as well – it was something that we were aware of!"

-Line of Duty series 5 will returm on BBC One soon.
+Line of Duty series 5 airs Sundays at 9pm on BBC One.

 Catch up on old episodes with BT TV.
 Watch season 1 and 2 episodes on the BBC iPlayer app or the full series 1-4 box set on Netflix.
 Netflix membership required.